 So if you have it set to "None" any joystick outputs in this profile will be disabled.

 Logo Backlight Mode

-This setting allows you to adjust the the colour of the RGB logo on the Z. There are three different modes available.
+This setting allows you to adjust the the color of the RGB logo on the Z. There are three different modes available.

-Hue Rotation is the default setting and will smoothly cycle the logo backlight through the full spectrum of colours available.
+Hue Rotation is the default setting and will smoothly cycle the logo backlight through the full spectrum of colors available.

-With "Fixed Colour" selected click the coloured square that appears next to it, then use the colour picker, RGB sliders, or a hex value to set a specific colour for your Zs logo.
+With "Fixed Color" selected click the colored square that appears next to it, then use the color picker, RGB sliders, or a hex value to set a specific color for your Zs logo.

 This option sets what will be shown on the OLED screen while in this profile.